-Formerly Church of God International
+Intercontinental Church of God

 The Church of God International Board of Directors finally removed GTA in 1998 from all positions he held in the church.

-Much has been written on other websites regarding GTA’s lifestyle and how he constantly made excuses and covered up his sins.
+Much has been written on other websites regarding GTA’s repulsive lifestyle and how he constantly made excuses and covered up his sins.
 How can members continue to trust these kinds of leaders to lead them in the inspired Word of God?

 Related Letters & Articles:

-Letter to ESN; talks about how GTA was an expert at twisting the truth, rewriting history, etc.
+Stories About GTA Are True (letter tells how GTA was an expert at twisting the truth, rewriting history, etc.)

 My Journey From the Depths of Despair (This man was influenced by GTA’s teachings and almost ended his life.)